AkramExp/nodejs-app-deploy/README.md

 I tried to automate most of the things by integrating automation tools in Jenkins CI/CD Pipeline to deploy the application efficiently.

 ## Installation
-To run without Jenkinsfile in Jenkins pipeline Provision the Infrastructure with Terraform
+To run without Jenkinsfile in Jenkins pipeline you will have to make some changes manually in ansible hosts and ansible.cfg file.
+Provision the Infrastructure with Terraform
 ```bash
   terraform init